wgmao/EPIANN/README.md

 test_percent| the percent of test data among all with default = 0.1 random_seed| the random seed to sample test data with default = 1

-You can find the output files with default parameters under the directory IMR90/aug_50/.
-The following files are currently not avaiable in the github repository because of the size limit (Work In Progress).
+You can find the output files with default parameters under the directory IMR90/aug_50/. ~~The following files are currently not avaiable in the github repository because of the size limit (Work In Progress).~~ They are avaiable in the repository.

 ```
 IMR90/aug_50/IMR90_enhancer.fasta